muratk5n/thirdwave/en/index.md

-Pak has an half-assed democratic system; either have unelected bureucrats call the shots like in China, or elected civilians are in control bureucrats take the backseat.
+Pak has an half-assed democratic system; either have unelected bureucrats call the shots like in China, or elected civilians are in control, bureucrats take the backseat.
 Can't have both.

 WSJ: "Imran Khan Fights the Army for Control of Nuclear-Armed Pakistan..
 The popular former prime minister goes head to head with